ronniesong0809/portland-local-tech-event/README.md

 Copyright (c) 2018-2019 Ronnie Song

-This is a simple map-based website that allow user to view Portland local events.
+This is a simple web based map that allow user to view Portland local tech events.
 This help users to easily locate Portland local tech events.

 ## Setup